 Ph.D., Economics, Northwestern University, 2019 (expected)

 Bachelor of Economics (Hons), University of Tasmania, 2010.

 Job Market Paper

 “Mortgage Leverage and House Prices” (PDF)

 I measure the effect of mortgage leverage restrictions on house prices using a change in the eligibility requirements imposed by Fannie Mae and Freddie Mac.
 In 1999, Fannie Mae and Freddie Mac’s debt-to-income requirements diverged, leading to tighter lending standards in places where local lenders had pre-existing relationships with Freddie Mac.
-Locations with tighter debt-to-income requirements experienced an immediate reduction in house prices, showing that changes in lending standards have powerful effects.
+Locations with tighter debt-to-income requirements experience an immediate relative reduction in house prices, showing that changes in lending standards have powerful effects.
 The effect builds over time, resulting in a smaller house price boom and bust in these locations during the 2000s.
 I use a simple model to interpret the empirical results and extrapolate to other similar policies, finding that a relaxation of debt-to-income restrictions is important for explaining the 2000s housing boom.